leon340/song-mood/README.md

 analyzers as sometimes one provides a better assessment of sentiment depending on the lyrics.

+**Machine Learning Based Sentiment Analysis**

+Two models were created using the Yelp polarity reviews data set and the IMDB reviews data set from the provided data sets in Tensorflow.
+Both models used the same recurrent structure, see code for specific details.
+The "Yelp model" achieved 94.7% test accuracy after training while the "IMDB model" achieved 86% test accuracy.
+Despite the high accuracy achieved by the Yelp model and the moderately high accuracy achieved by the IMDB model both were inconsistent in determining the sentiment of lyrics during manual testing.
+Perhaps these are not the correct data sets to use for this problem.
+Movie or restaurant reviews are quite different from song lyrics.
+A data set containing lyrics and their associated sentiment may be more appropriate and will be investigated.

 _Notes:_

 After testing a plethora of songs, lyrical analysis is not always indicative of the general mood of the song.
 Though it gives a good baseline there are other factors impacting the sentiment of the song.
-Factors such as key, loudness, and how reliant the song is on its lyrics will be investigated.
+Factors such as tempo, key, loudness, and how reliant the song is on its lyrics will be also investigated.

 # Resources
 Inspiration: https://kvsingh.github.io/lyrics-sentiment-analysis.html